Tips for taking horse racing photos

 How to setup your camera to photograph horse racing

 The number one thing to remember about horse racing is speed.
+Check out my sports photo tip for the simplest thing you can do to improve your photos.
 These horses move extremely fast and freezing that action is what it’s all about (well at first it is).
 So how do you go about doing this?
 I have three tips for taking consistently good horse racing photos.

 - Use shutter speed priority – All DSLR’s made over the past 10 years have a shutter speed priority mode.
 You may have to dig up the manual for your specific model.
 Canon shutter speed setting is Tv on the dial (except for cameras like the Canon 1DX where there is no dial).
 For Nikon use S. Once you have this set you’ll need to set the shutter speed to a minimum of 1/800.
 Often I shoot at 1/1250 or higher.
 This will freeze the action every time.
 Anything lower and you’ll introduce blur from the action and your camera movement.
 So, as a starting point switch to shutter speed priority at 1/800 or higher.